SLE302 - Wildlife Field Studies

 |Previously coded as:|

-To be held over the inter trimester break between trimester 2 and trimester 3.
-There will be 5 – 6 days of lectures and practicals and a 4 - 6 day field trip.
+To be held over the inter trimester break between trimester 2 and into trimester 3.
+There will be 5 – 6 days of classes and practicals and a 4 - 6 day field trip.
 Some assessment will be due during trimester 3.

 This unit focuses on how wildlife populations are studied in the field.
-Students will learn, through hands on experience, how to survey for wildlife using techniques such as Elliot trapping, cage trapping, pitfall trapping, observation surveys and remote monitoring.
+Students will learn, through hands-on experience, how to survey for wildlife using techniques such as trapping, pitfall trapping, observational surveys and camera-based surveys.
 Field studies will focus on the interrelationships between flora and fauna and how this understanding can be used in management.
 This unit aims to develop strong practical field techniques.
-The unit will also further develop written and oral communications skills, data analysis skills and teamwork skills.
+The unit will also further develop written and oral communications skills, experimental design, data analysis skills and teamwork skills.

 Literature review on survey techniques 35%, seminar on survey techniques 20%, manuscript (group) 45%